 Safety glasses are vital when it comes to protecting your eyes from injuries.
-In fact, around 300,000 work-related, and 125,000 household eye injuries occur every year in the US.
+In fact, around 300,000 work-related and 125,000 household eye injuries occur annually in the US.
 Those are huge numbers!
-And, the amazing thing is, 90% of them could have been prevented with proper eye protection.
+And the amazing thing is, 90% of them could have been prevented with proper eye protection.

 The good news is safety glasses are cheap and readily available.
-However, there are thousands of different types, brands, and styles, which makes selecting the right pair a little daunting.
-So, here’s a step by step guide to help you find and buy the right safety glasses for you.
+However, thousands of different types, brands, and styles make selecting the right pair a little daunting.
+So, here’s a step-by-step guide to help you find and buy the right safety glasses.

 Step 1: Know the Eye Safety Hazards In Your Area

-First things first, you need to know the potential eye safety hazards you’re likely to encounter.
-And, those hazards may change depending on your activity, location, lighting conditions, and more.
+First, you need to know the potential eye safety hazards you’re likely to encounter.
+And those hazards may change depending on your activity, location, lighting conditions, and more.
 It’s not uncommon to need different types of safety eyewear for various tasks.
-Example: You may need to swap out your safety glasses with safety goggles and a face shield when handling chemicals or dangerous liquids.
+Example: You may need to swap your safety glasses with safety goggles and a face shield when handling chemicals or dangerous liquids.

 Types of hazards